Are You an Employee or an Independent Contractor?

 (B) The service being performed is either outside the customary scope of the primary business or service being performed, or the service being performed is outside of all the established places of business of the enterprise for which such service is performed; and

-(C) Such individual or entity is customarily engaged in an independently established trade, occupation, profession or business.
+(C) The individual or entity is customarily engaged in an independently established trade, occupation, profession or business.

 Understanding whether you are an employee or an independent contractor is a threshold evaluation which should be undertaken by employment counsel whenever an employment related matter is being considered.

-Many of the criteria for classifying a person or legal entity is highly fact and case by case sensitive.
-The analysis at times can be somewhat subjective and the legal outcome of the decision unpredictable.
+Many of the criteria for classifying a person or legal entity as an employer, employee or independent contractor is highly fact and case sensitive.
+The analysis (at times) can be somewhat subjective and the legal outcome of the decision unpredictable.
 NJ generally tries to force an employer, employee relationship in order to collect more tax and tax-related income.

 Are you an employee or an independent contractor?
 If this page relates to you, please contact Fredrick P. Niemann, Esq. toll-free at (855) 376-5291 or email him at fniemann@hnlawfirm.com.
 Ask us about our video conferencing or telephone consultations if you are unable to come to our office.
 Mr. Niemann and Hanlon Niemann & Wright welcomes your inquiries.